Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 8. Boreal Owl

-Boreal Owls are types of owls in Michigan.
-Boreal Owls have gray-brown Plumage and bright yellow eyes, with their belly appearing much lighter than their back.
+Boreal Owls are a type of owl found in Michigan.
+They have gray-brown Plumage and bright yellow eyes, and their belly appears much lighter than their back.

 They usually measure between 6 and 8 inches long and have an average wingspan range of 18 to 28 inches.